unixorn/awesome-zsh-plugins/README.md

 * [colors (Tarrasch)](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works.
 * [colors (zpm-zsh)](https://github.com/zpm-zsh/colors) - Colorize output of various programs.
 * [command-not-found](https://github.com/Tarrasch/zsh-command-not-found) - mirror of the oh-my-zsh command-not-found plugin so you don't have to include all of omz.
-* [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in zsh and powerlevel9k.
+* [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`.
 * [crash](https://github.com/molovo/crash) - Adds proper error handling, exceptions and try/catch for ZSH.
 * [crayon-syntax-zsh](https://github.com/Stibbons/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.
 * [crystal](https://github.com/veelenga/crystal-zsh) - A plugin for [Crystal](https://github.com/manastech/crystal).
-* [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure zsh.
+* [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.
-* [deer](https://github.com/Vifon/deer) - A file navigator for zsh heavily inspired by [ranger](http://ranger.nongnu.org/).
+* [deer](https://github.com/Vifon/deer) - A file navigator for ZSH heavily inspired by [ranger](http://ranger.nongnu.org/).
 * [depot-tools](https://github.com/jgrowl/depot_tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
 Installing this plugin will put all of the chromium depot_tools in your path automatically.
 * [diff-so-fancy](https://github.com/zdharma/zsh-diff-so-fancy) - Simplify installing the `diff-so-fancy` project into your user account.
 * [diractions](https://github.com/AdrieanKhisbe/diractions) - Allow you to map a short logical/mnemonic name to directories to quickly access them, or perform actions in them.